 Data mining is one of the more crucial steps in the process of KDD.
 KDD basically covers everything from the selection of data to finally evaluating the mined data.
 The complete KDD cycle is shown in the image below:

 It is of utmost importance to know the exact target data.
-Selecting the subset of Data Warehouse that’s to be analyzed is a very important step because removing unrelated data elements will reduce the search space during the Data Mining phase.
+Analyzing Data Mining to Data Warehousing subset is a very important step because removing unrelated data elements will reduce the search space during the Data Mining phase.

 This phase attempts to reduce the variety of data elements while preserving the quality of the info.